Experts agree that walking your dog is important and beneficial to the health, happiness and well-being of pets.

 It’s a big world for a dog, and some dogs may feel more fearful and anxious than others by their surroundings whether they are triggered by cars, people, or other dogs.

-Fitting your dog with a harness can give them a sense of security by providing a gentle pressure on the dog’s torso, which is known to alleviate anxiety.
+Fitting your dog with a harness can give them a sense of security by providing a gentle pressure on the dog’s torso.
+This is known to alleviate anxiety.

 If you think your pet could benefit from this kind of harness, check out the Puppia Soft Vest Harness, which is vet recommended and a best-seller.